MaidSafeCoin (MAID) Price Hits $0.29 on Exchanges

 MaidSafeCoin Coin Profile

-MaidSafeCoin was first traded on April 22nd, 2014.
+MaidSafeCoin’s genesis date was April 22nd, 2014.
 MaidSafeCoin’s total supply is 452,552,412 coins.
-MaidSafeCoin’s official message board is safenetforum.org.
+MaidSafeCoin’s official Twitter account is @maidsafe and its Facebook page is accessible here.
 The Reddit community for MaidSafeCoin is /r/maidsafe and the currency’s Github account can be viewed here.
+The official message board for MaidSafeCoin is safenetforum.org.
 MaidSafeCoin’s official website is safenetwork.tech.
-MaidSafeCoin’s official Twitter account is @maidsafe and its Facebook page is accessible here.

 MaidSafeCoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as MaidSafeCoin directly using US dollars.
-Investors seeking to acquire MaidSafeCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase MaidSafeCoin using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as MaidSafeCoin directly using U.S. dollars.
+Investors seeking to trade MaidSafeCoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MaidSafeCoin using one of the exchanges listed above.

 Receive News & Updates for MaidSafeCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MaidSafeCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.